talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     String integrationId = "integrationId_example"; // String | Filter results performing an exact matching against the profile integration identifier.
     Integer pageSize = 56; // Integer | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used.
     Integer skip = 56; // Integer | Skips the given number of items when paging through large result sets.
     Boolean withTotalResultSize = true; // Boolean | When this flag is set, the result will include the total size of the result, across all pages.
 This might decrease performance on large data sets.
-With this flag set to true, hasMore will be be true whenever there is a next page. totalResultSize will always be zero.
-With this flag set to false, hasMore will always be set to false. totalResultSize will contain the total number of results for this query. try {
+With this flag set to true, `hasMore` will be true whenever there is a next page. `totalResultSize` will always be zero.
+With this flag set to false, `hasMore` will always be set to false. `totalResultSize` will contain the total number of results for this query. try {
-      InlineResponse20012 result = apiInstance.getApplicationCustomers(applicationId, integrationId, pageSize, skip, withTotalResultSize);
+      InlineResponse20011 result = apiInstance.getApplicationCustomers(applicationId, integrationId, pageSize, skip, withTotalResultSize);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getApplicationCustomers");